jjnether/obsidian_backup/jnetherton/DA/451/451 ATC Update.md

 - Need to double check logic for emergency transfer
 	- emergency transfer is when we're on the alternate source, and we lose it, but the primary is back
 	- should always be an OBC because we don't want to close into whatever caused us to lose the alternate
+- Might want to add a block where if source 1 is open and dead and source 2 is closed and live, we can't close the live source into the dead source (vice versa for S1 live and S2 dead)

 -   Protection logic